containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-15-lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial/index.md

 {{< figure align=center src="images/lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial.png" alt="Integrate ChatGPT in JavaScript app">}}
 ## Overview

 Hello readers!
 Thank you so much for your overwhelming response to the blog posts that we published on [ChatGPT][1] integrations.
 We are here with another useful Chatgpt tutorial following your interest.
 In addition, we will be in a loop to publish articles beneficial to your academics and career.
-However, we have started a [series][20] of JavaScript tutorials so it is the best time to write a guide that demonstrates how to **integrate ChatGPT in JavaScript app** programmatically.
+However, we have started a [series][20] of JavaScript tutorials so it is the best time to write a guide that demonstrates how to **integrate ChatGPT in JavaScript aqpp** programmatically.
 Further, we will write the code snippet to make this GPT-3 based **viral chatbot** functionality.
 For this purpose, we will enable ChatGPT functionality in a Node.js app.
 Therefore, a basic level of prior knowledge of Node.js is a plus while going through this guide.

 The following sections will be covered in this ChatGPT tutorial: